 In this article, we'll cover everything you should know about the pain medication, Previcox.
 We'll discuss the benefits as well as the potential adverse reactions.
 Additionally, we hope to shed light on effective, all-natural alternatives that more and more pet owners are choosing to treat their dog's pain.
 Let's get started!

 Previcox is a prescription painkiller that veterinarians often recommend for dogs suffering from inflammation and associated distress.
 It is a chewable, nonsteroidal anti-inflammatory drug (NSAID) that is typically prescribed to dogs suffering from osteoarthritis.

 What is Firocoxib | What are Equioxx tablets

-The active ingredient of Previcox is Firocoxib.
-Therefore, the terms Previcox and Firocoxib are often used interchangeably.
-Additionally, the medication Equioxx also contains Firocoxib as its active ingredient and is specifically formulated to be used to treat osteoarthritis in horses as well as dogs.
+The active ingredient of Previcox (brand name) is firocoxib (generic name).
+Therefore, the terms Previcox and firocoxib are often used interchangeably.
+Additionally, the brand name medication Equioxx also contains firocoxib as its active ingredient and is specifically formulated to be used to treat osteoarthritis in horses.
 Due to the fact that they all share the same active ingredient, one can assume that the positive effects, as well as the negative side effects, are shared by all.

 Furthermore, it is important for pet owners to always be familiar with the other names that veterinarians may use for the same medication.
 The more you know about a new drug, the better equipped you will be to make the best decision for your pet's well-being.